particle-iot/docs/src/content/faq/particle-tools/eclipse-debug.md

 ![ST-LINK/V2](/assets/images/eclipse-debug-stlink.jpg)

 ## Building Debug Builds

 You'll need a local gcc-arm toolchain to make builds that are compatible with the debugger; you cannot use the cloud compilers to build debug builds.

 For debugging using JTAG/SWD you create special monolithic debug builds.
-They're monolithic in that they are a single file that contains the system and user firmware instead of the normal 3 (or 4) part binaries.
+They're monolithic in that they are a single file that contains the system and user firmware instead of the usual modular binaries (system parts and user part).
 The disadvantage of the monolithic binaries is that they are large, maybe 480 Kbytes for a simple program that might only be 6 Kbytes normally!

 Whenever you switch between debug and non-debug builds, or monolithic to non-monolithic, you must add the clean option to make.